 Some people prefer more flexible layouts.
 “The lack of an open layout could be a downside if you have small children that you want to keep an eye on,” Sigler says.

-Finally, while a maid’s room might have been all the rage back in the day, it’s now more likely to be a closet-sized bedroom that someone will be annoyed at getting stuck with.
+Finally, while a maid’s room might have been all the rage back in the day, it’s now more likely to be an annoyingly-small closet-sized bedroom.
 The space can often work well as an office or a guest room, Sigler points out.